javierlimt6/ip/AI.md

 - 2025-08-27 — Level 8 Step 1: Update Deadline class to use LocalDate for date storage and formatted display.
 - 2025-08-27 — Refactor: Abstracted task list logic into TaskList class, encapsulating add/delete/mark/unmark operations and improving modularity.
 - 2025-08-27 — Refactor: Extracted all user interactions into Ui class, centralizing input/output operations and improving separation of concerns.
+- 2025-08-27 — Refactor: Abstracted all parsing/validation logic into Parser class, handling command parsing, deadline/event arguments, task indices, and serialized task data.

 Notes / observations
 - What worked: Rapid prototyping of CLI flows, parsing patterns, and serialisation format.
 Generated code was immediately runnable and easy to adapt.
 UI refactoring improved code organization by separating concerns.
+Parser class centralizes all input validation and parsing logic.
 - What needed manual work: storage path resolution (CWD issues), small input-validation edge cases, and ensuring save() is called on every mutation.
 UI extraction required careful replacement of all System.out.println and Scanner usage.
+Parser extraction involved identifying and moving all parsing logic.
 - Time saved: Estimated 2–4 hours across tasks that would otherwise be boilerplate and refactor work.
 UI refactoring streamlined future maintenance.
+Parser class makes the code more testable and maintainable.
 - Recommendation: Review generated code for edge cases, add unit tests for load/save and parsing, and consider extracting Storage responsibilities into a dedicated class.
 UI class provides good foundation for future enhancements like colored output or GUI.
+Parser class enables easier testing of parsing logic and better error handling.

 Record of use
 - Assistant: GitHub Copilot (GPT-5 mini, Preview)